Skip to main content

 (WA = Wheelchair Accessible)

-This is an image of everyone crowding around outdoor tables, drinking and watching Wimbledon on the big screen.
+This is an image of an outdoor theatre with people watching Wimbledon on little canvas chairs up on a big screen.

 Watch Wimbledon on screens across the city